By Winfred Quek, Associate Marketing Consultant · CEA R073319H · Crestbrick Pte Ltd (L31010886H) · Published 3 July 2026

 URL: mychoicehomez.com/dunearn-house-turf-city-first-mover-guide/

 James Ong at MyChoiceHomez gives 84/100 with a “Buy” verdict for most buyers.
-His scoring: Schools 5/5; Transport and Transformation 4.5/5; Amenities 3/5 (thin today, improving in 5–10 years); Returns 4/5.
-He raises three concerns that do not appear prominently in other reviews: First-MCST risk (no governance track record); 99LH decay by 2051 (approximately 74 years remaining, meaningful vs freehold surrounds); and mandatory supermarket integration adding MCST governance complexity.
+His scoring: Schools 5/5; Transport and Transformation 4.5/5; Amenities 3/5 (thin today, improving in 5 to 10 years); Returns 4/5.
+He raises three concerns that do not appear prominently in other reviews: First MCST risk (no governance track record); 99LH decay by 2051 (approximately 74 years remaining, meaningful vs freehold surrounds); and mandatory supermarket integration adding MCST governance complexity.

 His comparison to Fourth Avenue Residences launched at approximately S$2,100 psf in 2019 and now reselling at approximately S$2,522 psf (+20% over 6 years) is balanced.
 He notes this is modest returns relative to some other launches in the same period, reinforcing the entry price sensitivity theme.